Greetings from Western Australia! 🙂

-Tiny Houses first got on my radar by following Derek and Hannah on YouTube (Handeeman) – I liked the idea of the traditional Tiny House but didn’t feel I was handy enough to build a wood frame home.
-Shipping containers instantly appealed to me as I thought it’s a room that just needs to be fitted out.
+Tiny Houses first got on my radar by following Derek and Hannah on YouTube (Handeeman) – I liked the idea of the traditional Tiny House but didn’t feel I was handy enough to build a wood-frame home.
+Shipping container homes instantly appealed to me as I thought it’s a room that just needs to be fitted out.
 With help from my Dad who is a welder and other family and friends, we managed to get it done.

 Since this was our weekend getaway, we set a budget of $15,000 (USD) which we thought was ambitious, but I’m happy to report the final cost was slightly under.